6 Tips for Building an Optimal Network for Your Business

 - Web traffic filtering to protect users from hitting known sources of malicious code

-- Anti-spam and 2-factor authentication for email services
+- Anti-spam and two-factor authentication for email services

 - User passwords that are 12-16 characters in length that meet complexity requirements